roc-lang/roc/BUILDING_FROM_SOURCE.md

 * [`valgrind`](https://www.valgrind.org/) (needs special treatment to [install on macOS](https://stackoverflow.com/a/61359781)
 Alternatively, you can use `cargo test --no-fail-fast` or `cargo test -p specific_tests` to skip over the valgrind failures & tests.

+For debugging LLVM IR, we use [DebugIR](https://github.com/vaivaswatha/debugir).
+This dependency is only required to build with the `--debug` flag, and for normal developtment you should be fine without it.

 ### libunwind & libc++-dev

 MacOS systems should already have `libunwind`, but other systems will need to install it (On Ubuntu, this can be donw with `sudo apt-get install libunwind-dev`).